- Master of Arts in Spanish

 - An undergraduate major or its equivalent in the language to be studied.

-- A complete dossier which must include: (a) a letter of intent expressing the objectives of the student in entering the program; (b) two letters of recommendation from people familiar with the candidate’s academic work (dossiers will not be considered without both letters); and (c) a writing sample of an analytical nature in the target language.
+- A complete dossier which must include: (a) a letter of intent expressing the objectives of the student in entering the program; (b) two letters of recommendation from people familiar with the candidate’s academic work; and (c) a writing sample of an analytical nature in the target language.
 (At the discretion of the Graduate Committee, an entrance exam may be required.)

 Program Financial Information

-Effective summer 2009, lab fees will be assessed automatically for students who register for certain courses.
+Lab fees are assessed automatically for students who register for certain courses.
 As a result, students will no longer be required to purchase lab fee cards.
 For more information, please feel free to contact the department or review the GoSolar or catalog course listings to determine if a course includes a lab fee.

 - Basic Requirements: